vin0171/T11A_Cookies_SENG2021/README.md

 ### 3. Install Dependencies

-Run the followwing command to install the required dependencies and modules:
+Run the following command to install the required dependencies and modules:

 ```sh
 npm i